luismda/daily-diet-api/README.md

 # Daily Diet API 🍽

-This project is a complete **API REST in Node.js** to register of meals and controlling of a daily diet.
-The project is a chalange of Node.js trail of Ignite - bootcamp of specialization in programing of [**Rocketseat**](https://github.com/rocketseat-education).
+This project is a complete **REST API in Node.js** to register of meals and controlling of a daily diet.
+The project is a challenge of Node.js trail of Ignite - bootcamp of specialization in programing of [**Rocketseat**](https://github.com/rocketseat-education).
 The entire application was developed based on the **functional requirements** and **business rules** listed below.

 ## Functional requirements